WebAssembly/spec/md-proto/WebAssembly.md

 The `shl` instruction returns the value of the first operand [shifted] to the left by the [shift count].

+> This instruction effectively performs a multiplication by two to the power of the shift count.

 #### Integer Shift Right, Signed

 | Name        | Signature                   | Families | Opcode | Syntax